Apple picking season is here, and we offer options on where to pick apples in the Champaign-Urbana area

 6) Bring your own bags if you can.

 Apple Picking Near Champaign-Urbana (organized by distance)

 There’s lots of fun to be had here, but at its core (see what we did there), Curtis Orchard’s main attraction is apples.
 Goats, kittens, a cafe and so much more — especially as we head into fall — can be enjoyed at our local orchard.

 Location: On Duncan Avenue, south of Curtis Road in Champaign.

 Notes: Curtis Orchard is open from July 20 until Dec.
 23, and it has apples available most of that time.
 You can see what varieties are available on its website.
 You can even sign up to get emails when certain varieties are ready.
 However, not all varieties are available for picking.
 Wagons provided.

-A traditional apple orchard with lots of varieties, this orchard has recently re-planted many trees and has a limited number of u-pick days this season.
-Read more about the progress and u-pick availability on their website.
+A traditional apple orchard with lots of varieties, this orchard has recently re-planted many trees and has a limited number of u-pick days for the general public.
+Read more about the progress and u-pick availability on its website.